9 Tips for tyre maintenance

 4. Use the right tyres

 One of the easiest ways to keep your tyres in good condition is to use the right tyres for the conditions.
-In the UK, the majority of people now use all-weather tyres as they offer good performance all-year-round.
+In the UK, the majority of people now use all-weather tyres as they offer good performance all year round.

-However, some Europeans countries which get more extreme weather conditions still require motorists to switch between summer and winter tyres.
+However, some European countries which get more extreme weather conditions still require motorists to switch between summer and winter tyres.
 Summer tyres are specifically designed to offer optimum performance above 7°C, whereas winter tyres work better under 7°C.

 5. Ensure wheels are aligned